 This old adage holds true at every level of business.
 Measuring performance, satisfaction, sales and retention are all ways to create accountability and gain meaningful insight into your customer experiences.
+Use some kind of net promoter score surveys to collect customer feedback.
 Leverage that data to set benchmarks and optimize against them to constantly improve.

 With a solid foundation, here are a few of my favorite tools that enhance my customer experience with brands.

 My phone is always with me, and I’m not alone in that it’s often the first thing I turn to when I have a question or a problem.
 Brands that readily arm me with information and support when I need win with me.

 For me, live chat feels like it’s on its second wind, but I’ve long been a fan of the chat function.
 It’s quick, easy and puts me in control.
 I’ll go as far as saying that when done well, a live chat can be just as helpful and personal as an in-store engagement.

 Social media is where I, and most everyone else, go to share experiences with family, friends and acquaintances.
 I appreciate when brands are proactive in addressing issues through social or when they leverage the platforms to bring me information and offers that fit my lifestyle.